Example of Importing User Accounts Using Active Directory

 • Authentication Method.
 We selected LDAP/Active Directory.
 This selection is required.
 The user's username and password will then be authenticated by the Active Directory server or the LDAP server.

 • Restrict to IP.
 We left this field blank.
-If selected, the user will be allowed to access SL1 only from the specified IP.
+If selected, the user will be allowed to access Skylar One only from the specified IP.
 Specify the IP address in standard dotted-decimal notation.

 • Event Console Default Display.
 Specifies how the Event Console page will appear by default.
 We chose Flat events table.